Early years foundation stage

 - equality of opportunity for all children

-The revised EYFS was published on 27 March 2012, and came into force on 1 September 2012.
+We published a revised EYFS on 27 March 2012, which came into force on 1 September 2012.
 It aims to reduce burdens, including unnecessary regulation and paperwork, so professionals have more time to concentrate on supporting children.

 A revised EYFS profile came into effect in September 2012.